jundalisay/spblist/content/en/research/buddha/sutta/digha/brahmajala.md

 Then, among a large number of monks who had arisen in the last watch of the night and were sitting gathered together in a pavilion, this discussion arose:

+{{< r a="Monks" >}}
-“Isn’t it amazing how the Buddha has truly experienced the differing convictions of beings.
+Isn’t it amazing how the Buddha has truly experienced the differing convictions of beings.
 Suppiya speaks in many ways in dispraise of the Buddha, the Dhamma, and the Saṅgha.
 But Brahmadatta speaks in many ways in praise of the Buddha, the Dhamma, and the Saṅgha.
-Thus mentor & apprentice, speaking in direct contradiction to each other, follow right behind the Buddha and the Saṅgha of monks.”
+Thus mentor & apprentice, speaking in direct contradiction to each other, follow right behind the Buddha and the Saṅgha of monks.
+{{< /r >}}

 Then the Buddha, knowing this discussion of the monks, went to the pavilion.
 On arrival, sat down on a seat laid out.